-AARP also advocates for social change in ways that benefit seniors.
-This has included lending its voice and gravitas to Social Security updates, health care and medical costs conversations, and housing considerations.
+AARP advocates for social change in ways that benefit seniors.
+That has included lending its voice and gravitas to Social Security updates, health care and medical costs conversations, and housing considerations.
 AARP also provides resources to foster education around the issue of senior hunger and solutions for seniors who are struggling with food or nutrition insecurity.

 Not sure if AARP is right for you?
 Consider these alternatives